Langhalsdino/Amazon-Smile-Redirect-Chrome-Extension/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details<br/>
 Logo: Made with http://logomakr.com